graeme-hill/nomake/README.md

 # nomake

+**Note:** The script is currently unfinished and does not behave exactly as described below.
+This documentation is more of a spec at this point.

 Nomake is a simple build system that uses folder conventions and a module system instead of project files or make files to compile a project.
 The goal is not just to make build configuration easier, but also to change the way the